archae0pteryx/chuppy/README.md

 chmod it.
 run it.

 The game is simple.
-Select a level 1-10^10 you must match the characters on screen as fast as you can.
-The timer hasn't been implemented yet but it will... oh, it will.
+Select a level (easy/nightmare).
+You must match the characters on screen as fast as you can.

 ### TODO:
 1. Gap between multiple lines.